infrared-io/infrared_ios/README.md

 ## Setup

-Simplest way to use podfile and initiate library in AppDelegate.
+Simplest way is to use podfile and initiate library in AppDelegate.

 ### Podfile